Frequently Asked Questions

 When and how are interviews conducted?

-In addition to your interviews, the interview day will include a financial aid presentation, an orientation session with the Associate Dean for Admissions, lunch with students, and a tour of campus.
+In addition to your interviews, the interview day will include a financial aid presentation, an orientation session with the Assistant Dean for Admissions, lunch with students, and a tour of campus.

 When should I expect a decision on my application?
 I just interviewed.